tomcam/guten1.github.io/tutorial.md

 * Brochure sites
 * Academic styles
 * Blogs
-* News sites, divided into sections
+* News sites (simple or divided into sections)
 * Personal sites

 ### When to avoid Gutenberg

 Gutenberg doesn't work like WordPress, which stores its articles in a database, then renders and formats them each time they are viewed.
-This data-driven approach means that interactive featuers like discussion threads
+This data-driven approach means that interactive features like discussion threads aren't practical with Gutenberg.
+Of course, there's nothing wrong with making those pages using a server side language such as PHP or Python and doing the rest of the site in Gutenberg.

 ## Pros and cons of using Gutenberg to generate your static website